algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 0 | Secp256k1 | secp256k1 curve |

-The 33 byte Y-component of a public key is the last element on the stack, preceded by X-component of a pubkey, preceded by S and R components of a signature, preceded by the data that is fifth element on the stack.
+The 32 byte Y-component of a public key is the last element on the stack, preceded by X-component of a pubkey, preceded by S and R components of a signature, preceded by the data that is fifth element on the stack.
+The signed data must be 32 bytes long, and signatures in lower-S form are only accepted.

 ## ecdsa_pk_decompress c